 You can see the route of the air passageways in the underside of the top casting:

-How does it work?
+How it works

-As you can see in the picture below, even when the throttle is closed a small amount of air can pass underneath the slide:
+As you can see in the picture below, even when the throttle is closed a small amount of air can pass underneath the slide

 You may have noticed in the photo earlier on that there is another small hole upstream of the pilot hole.
-This is described as a ‘progression hole’ in the Dellorto manual where I cribbed much of this theory from 2)a tuning manual is also available from Keihin is also available, but it is not very good.
+This is described as a ‘progression hole’ in the Dellorto manual where I cribbed much of this theory from 1)a tuning manual is also available from Keihin is also available, but it is not very good.

 One last bit to go – the choke.